Advice from The Mannix Group

-1. VISIT YOUR DOCTOR AT LEAST EVERY FOUR TO SIX WEEKS.
+1. VISIT YOUR DOCTOR AT LEAST EVERY 90 DAYS

-If you are either out of work because of your disability or are working at less pay (referred to as reduced earnings) because of your disability, a doctor’s visit every six weeks is required by law and necessary for you to be eligible for weekly compensation checks .
-The Workers’ Compensation Law requires up-to-date medical reports every four to six weeks stating your disability and/or your work restrictions from your injuries.
+If you are either out of work because of your disability or are working at less pay (referred to as reduced earnings) because of your disability, a doctor’s visit every 90 days is required by law and necessary for you to be eligible for weekly compensation checks .
+The Workers’ Compensation Law requires up-to-date medical reports every 90 days stating your disability and/or your work restrictions from your injuries.
 Failure to comply can result in suspension of your checks.

 2. TELL YOUR DOCTOR TO INDICATE YOUR DEGREE OF DISABILITY IN EACH REPORT.